This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch black eyed peas recipe, check out our Leftover Ingredients Recipe Finder.

-- Black Eyed Peas: A 15-ounce can, rinsed and drained, is the star of this dish.
-Extra black eyed peas can be used in a small batch of Cowboy Caviar.
+- Black Eyed Peas: One 15-ounce can, rinsed and drained.
+Canned black eyed peas cook quickly and still absorb plenty of flavor.
+Extra peas can be used in a small batch of cowboy caviar.

 Recipe Variations

-- Vegetarian: Omit the bacon and use smoked paprika for a smoky flavor.
+- Vegetarian Black Eyed Peas: Skip the bacon and add smoked paprika to keep a smoky flavor.

-These photos and instructions help you visualize how to cook a small batch of canned black eyed peas.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos and instructions show exactly how to make this small batch black eyed peas recipe using canned beans.
+For ingredient amounts and full details, see the recipe card below.

-- Cook the Bacon and Aromatics: In a small saucepan, fry the bacon with chopped onions and minced garlic until the bacon is crispy and the onions are softened.
+- Cook the bacon, onion, and garlic in a small saucepan over medium heat until the bacon is crisp and the onions are soft.

 Expert Tips

-- Use the Bacon Fat: Cook the onions and garlic in the rendered bacon fat for rich, smoky flavor.
+- Cook the onions and garlic in the bacon fat to build smoky, savory flavor.

 Frequently Asked Questions